0atman/trebetherick.net/content/lowertrebetherickfarm.md

 tags:
  - farm
 ---
+## Lower Trebetherick Farm

-This farm disappeared before 1950.
-(It may be that Lower Trebetherick Farm and Lower Farm are one and the same.
-Please message me if you know).
+There is no record of this farm after 1950.
+However it may be that Lower Trebetherick Farm and Lower Farm were one and the same.
+Please message me if you have any information regarding this.